JorjaFox/website/content/_posts-old-blog/2016-11-16-jorja-fox-joni-mitchell-fan.md

 ---

 I admit, I'm a huge Joni Mitchell fan.
 She's kooky and weird and I love singing her stuff with my family.
 I do a mean "Carey" if you must know.
-So I giggled like a teenager when Stacia clued me in to the photo of Jorja at the reception of Joni's exhibition of sixty new artworks titled <i>Green Flag Song / Mixed Media Originals</i>.
+So I giggled like a teenager when Stacia clued me in to the photo of Jorja at the reception of Joni's exhibition of sixty new artworks titled _Green Flag Song / Mixed Media Originals_.
 The exhibit was on display from Nov.
 10, 2006 until Jan.
 18, 2007.

 https://www.facebook.com/jonimitchellfans1/photos/a.868489573200174.1073741841.182518505130621/1086585181390611/?type=3&amp;permPage=1